15 people, including correctional officer, plead guilty in Maryland state prison smuggling

 Austin was sentenced to five years, suspending all but 90 days.
 After release, he will be on three years of supervised probation.

-"Mr. Austin, during his plea/sentencing hearing expressed remorse for his actions, while accepting responsibility for them," said Robert Kline, Austin's attorney from the Office of Public Defender's.
+“Mr. Austin, during his plea/sentencing hearing expressed remorse for his actions, while accepting responsibility for them,” said Robert Kline, Austin’s attorney from the Office of the Public Defender.

 Scott was sentenced to three years of incarceration, and after her release, she will be on three years of supervised probation.
-Scott's attorneys was not immediately available for comment.
+Scott’s attorneys were not immediately available for comment.

-In a set of new charges, Tapia allegedly created a fake court commitment document and impersonated a representative from the Office of the State's Attorney in an attempt to secure his unlawful early release from prison.
+According to the new charges, Tapia allegedly created a fake document and impersonated a representative from the Office of the State’s Attorney in an attempt to secure his unlawful early release from prison.

-Tapia allegedly forged a court commitment document with the seal of the Clerk of the Circuit Court, which awarded him 449 days of additional, undeserved credit for time served against his sentence.
-He allegedly sent it to department of public safety and correctional services and the Clerk of the Circuit Court for Baltimore City to try to get out of prison early.
+Tapia allegedly forged a court commitment document with the seal of the Clerk of the Circuit Court, for which he was awarded 449 days of additional, undeserved credit for time served against his sentence.
+He allegedly sent it to the Department of Public Safety and Correctional Services and the Clerk of the Circuit Court for Baltimore City to try to get out of prison early.

-In another set of charges, Tapia allegedly used a contraband cell phone within his jail cell to facilitate a complex identity fraud scheme.
-Tapia allegedly assumed the identity of dozens of people, including disguising his voice to impersonate an elderly women, in an attempt to steal their money.
+In another set of charges, Tapia allegedly used a contraband cellphone within his jail cell to facilitate a complex identity fraud scheme.
+Tapia allegedly assumed the identity of dozens of people, including disguising his voice to impersonate an elderly woman, in an attempt to steal their money.

-Tapia impersonated representatives from various hospitals in an attempt to get unauthorized access to their email systems and finances.
-Tapia specifically targeted a company that provides electronic payments to hospitals and healthcare providers, changing the hospital's fax number to his own electronic fax number, so he receives faxes for the hospital containing virtual credit card numbers he could then steal.
+Tapia impersonated representatives from various hospitals in an attempt to gain unauthorized access to their email systems and finances.
+Tapia specifically targeted a company that provides electronic payments to hospitals and health care providers, changing the hospital’s fax number to his own electronic fax number so he received faxes for the hospital containing virtual credit card numbers he could then steal.

 Tapia, 37, pleaded guilty to each of the lead charges in all three of his cases and was sentenced to 14 years of additional incarceration.
 Tapia’s attorney could not be found in online court records.